Our Future Path! A plan for a better world!

 Threats and Intimidation

 Some unscrupulous individuals and groups will also use threats and intimidation to try to manipulate us into doing something that the manipulator wants us to do, but that we may not want to do.
 For instance, if someone threatens us with jail time unless we do what they say, then they are most likely trying to scam us.
 One example of this is a call from someone claiming to be from the IRS, who threatens us with jail time unless we pay up now.
-Legitimate organizations, like the IRS, would never do that, so we need to ignore or to report those threats.
+Legitimate organizations, like the IRS, would never do that, so we need to report those threats or at least ignore them.

 Emotions